 Low Oxygen Level

 When the potting soil remains waterlogged for an extended time, the oxygen or air circulation stops.
 This drops the oxygen levels for the roots.
-Peperomia plants suffering from low oxygen stress have a slow growth with a wilted appearance.
+Peperomia plants suffering from low oxygen stress have slow growth and wilted appearance.

 Excessive moisture in the soil makes the plant vulnerable to other root rot fungi also.
 The first step to control this situation is to use a potting medium with good aeration properties.
 Remove any barriers or blockages that restrict the water drainage.